Plymouth–Canton Educational Park: Marching band

 The Plymouth-Canton Marching Band is part of a broader fine arts program offered in the Plymouth-Canton Community Schools.
 Its Wind Ensemble, Chamber Winds, and Symphony bands have consistently rated among the best in the state of Michigan.
 PCEP band students and alumni have performed with the Detroit Symphony Orchestra, the Detroit Civic Youth Orchestra, the Michigan Youth Band, the National Honor Band of America, and the MSBOA All State Honor Band and Orchestra.

 Orchestra

 There are two orchestra classes.
 The lower orchestra is called Concert Orchestra, while the upper one is called Symphony Orchestra.
 The Symphony Orchestra incorporates members of the band program to create a true full orchestra while the Concert Orchestra only incorporates strings (violin, viola, cello, and bass).

 Curricular Choirs

-There are seven curricular choir classes at PCEP: Park Singers, Parksmen, Allegro!, Dulcissima, Encore!, Chamber Choir, and Madrigal Singers, and Festival Singers.
+There are seven curricular choir classes at PCEP: Park Singers, Bravo!, Allegro!, Dulcissima, Encore!, Chamber Choir, and Madrigal Singers, and Festival Singers.
 Festival Singers is the name for the combined group composed of the members of Chamber Choir and the Madrigal Singers, which is not considered to be a curricular choir.